Payroll Thailand Guide

 • Tax calculation:

-Reality Check: Many businesses discover too late that Thailand's Social Security reporting isn't just administrative paperwork—it creates real business impact.
-When a European tech company expanded to Thailand in late 2023, their three-month delay in proper payroll setup not only resulted in over 50,000 THB in compliance penalties but also prevented them from securing government contracts due to incomplete business registration.
-Additionally, their employees faced difficulties accessing healthcare benefits due to improper Social Security registration.
+Reality Check: Many businesses discover too late that Thailand's Social Security reporting isn't just administrative paperwork---it creates real business impact.
+When a European tech company expanded to Thailand, their three-month delay in proper payroll setup resulted in over 50,000 THB in compliance penalties and prevented them from securing government contracts due to incomplete business registration.

 Expand in Asia with AYP's local HR expertise